Inference From Visible Information And Background Knowledge: Positive Query Implication

+Note that, while we can easily enforce that $T$ contains the projection of $T^C$ onto the last two attributes, and similar for $\kw{First}$ and $\kw{First}^C$.
+It is more difficult, instead, to enforce that $T^C$ contains copies of $T$ annotated with each configuration identifier.
+This is done indirectly by requiring that every tuple $(x,y)$ in $\kw{First}^C$ is the source of an infinite chain of successors inside $T^C$, all annotated with the same configuration identifier.
+Paired with the previous sentences, this will guarantee that $T^C$ contains the annotated copy $\{x\}\times T$.
+Further note that, for this to work, it is crucial to have assumed that there is a ``dummy'' successor $T(y,y)$ on the last tape cell $y$.
+The existence of facts of the form $\kw{First}^C(x,y)$ for each configuration $x$ will be enforced later. \item We proceed by enforcing the existence of values associated with each cell in each configuration:

-\item We finally enforce a tree structure on the configurations assuming that the machines starts with an existential state:
+Note that the sentences in the background theory defined so far may allow a cell to be associated with multiple values.
+We will show later how to detect this case using a suitable query. \item We finally enforce a graph structure representing the evolution of the configurations, assuming that the machine starts with the existential configuration contained in the visible relation $I$:

-\end{itemize} Next, we explain how to detect badly-formed encodings of the computation tree.
-For this, we use additional visible binary relations $\err_{\bot,0}$, $\err_\bot$, $\err_C$, $\err_{S^\exists}$, $\err_{S^\forall_1}$, and $\err_{S^\forall_2}$, instantiated as follows. \begin{itemize} \item The relation $\err_{\bot,0}$ contains all the pairs in $V\times V$, but the pair $(z_0,z_1)$, where $z_0$ is the cell value $(\bot,\bot,q_0)$, $z_1$ is the cell value $(\bot,\bot,q_0,\bot)$, $q_0$ is the initial state of the Turing machine $M$ and $\bot$ is the blank tape symbol.
-Intuitively, $\err_{\bot,0}$ contains precisely those pairs of values that cannot be associated with the first two cells in the initial configuration (recall that $M$ starts with the head on the second cell).
-Similarly, the relation $\err_\bot$ contains all the pairs in $V\times V$ but the following ones: the previous pair $(z_0,z_1)$, the pair $(z_1,z_2)$, where $z_2=(\bot,q_0,\bot)$, the pair $(z_2,z_3)$, where $z_3=\bot$, and the pair $(z_3,z_3)$.
-Namely, the pairs in $\err_\bot$ are precisely those that cannot be associated with any two adjacent cells in the initial configuration.
-Accordingly, we can detect whether the initial configuration is badly-formed using a disjunction of the following CQs:
+Note that the rules on the right side above trigger the creation of a first tape cell for each configuration, which in turn spawns copies of the entire tape. \end{itemize} Next, we explain how to detect badly-formed encodings of the computation tree.
+For this, we use additional visible relations $\err_C$, $\err_{I,\kw{first}}$, $\err_{I,\kw{last}}$, $\err_{I,\kw{adj}}$, $\err_{C,\kw{adj}}$, $\err_{S^\exists}$, $\err_{S^\forall_1}$, and $\err_{S^\forall_2}$, instantiated as follows. \begin{itemize} \item The relation $\err_C$ is binary and contains all pairs of {\sl distinct} cell values from $V\times V$.
+This is used to check that every cell, in every configuration, is associated with at most one value.
+The CQ below holds precisely when this latter property is violated:

+\item The relation $\err_{I,\kw{first}}$ is also binary, and contains all pairs of values that cannot be associated with the first two cells in the initial configuration (recall that the first two cells carry the symbols $\vdash$ and $\sqcup$, and $M$ starts with state $q_0$ on the first cell).
+Formally, $\err_{I,\kw{first}}$ contains all the pairs in $V\times V$ except $(z_0,z_1)$, where $z_0=(\vdash,q_0)$ and $z_1=(\sqcup,\rhd)$.
+Accordingly, we can detect whether the values of the first two cells in the initial configuration are badly-formed using the following CQ: